simplethemes/skeleton_wp/README.md

 * For the latest development version, please use the [master ](https://github.com/simplethemes/skeleton_wp/tree/master) branch.

 Why?
 As of version 2.1.x, the options located in the Options Framework (Appearance &rarr; Theme Options) have been moved to the native WP theme customizer to allow for acceptance into the WP.org theme repository.

-If you'd like to continue using the Options framework, please switch to the the [2.x-options-framework](https://github.com/simplethemes/skeleton_wp/tree/2.x-options-framework) branch.
+If you'd prefer to continue using the Options framework, please switch to the the [2.x-options-framework](https://github.com/simplethemes/skeleton_wp/tree/2.x-options-framework) branch.

 ##About